 11300.7 Virus Protection

 A computer virus is a program that implants instructions into your computer programs or storage devices that can then attack, scramble, or erase computer data.
 The destructiveness of viruses lies in their ability to replicate themselves and spread from system to system.
-It is very important to have anti-virus software running on your computer and to keep it up to date so that new viruses can be detected.
+It is very important to have anti-virus/EDR software running on your computer and to keep it up to date so that new viruses can be detected.

 CaTS requires all computers connected to the Wright State network have up-to-date anti-virus software.
 For CaTS supported systems on campus (faculty and staff offices), this is done automatically.
-Disabling anti-virus software is prohibited.
+Disabling anti-virus/EDR software is prohibited.

 11300.8 Spyware Protection